 To fulfill academic information needs, especially of research, the university library launched our document delivery service from mid-April 2010.
-In 2011, library processed 73 teachers and postgraduate students request, and delivered more than 1,400 full-text articles through this service.

 In compliance with the premise of copyright and intellectual property, the Document Delivery service obtains library resources, such as papers, book chapters, for research and study through the cooperation libraries and institutions.